ladybug-tools/spider/gbxml-viewer-basic/README.md

 A very basic gbXML file viewer
 * Use this code if you want a the basic idea of how to read a gbXML file and turn it into a Three.js scene

+The intention is that the core gbXML parser here and the core parser in the full-featured gbXML Viewer contain identical or nearly identical code.

+The code should be simple, fast and easy to read.
+If you can read and understand the Three.js examples, then you should feel at home here.

 ## Wish list